Eyevinn/channel-engine-docs/docs/usage-guide.md

 - `maxTickInterval`: The maximum interval for playhead tick interval.
 Default is 10000 ms. If this value is set.
 It needs to be longer than the segment length of the media used.
 If not set Channel engine will automatically adapt.
 - `cloudWatchMetrics`: Output CloudWatch JSON metrics on console log.
 Default is false.
 - `useDemuxedAudio`: Enable playing VODs with multiple audio tracks.
 Default is false.
+- `useVTTSubtitles`: Enable playing VODs with subtitles.
+Default is false.
 - `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
 Default is false.
 - `diffCompensationRate`: The rate for how much time is added on each sequence to slow down the playhead until it is back on schedule.
 Default is 0.5 (delay with half a segment duration).